b-walls/UEBA-Spam-Email-Classification/README.md

 - **Export Model**: After training there is a method called `export_model` this is used to compress the model to a .pkl file and it's main use is to expand the capability of this project.
 The models can be imported into other python scripts.

 ## How to Use

+- **Important Note**: This project has models that are run on my CUDA capable computer.
+You must have a CUDA capable machine in order to run these files the way it was intended, if you do not have a CUDA capable computer there are places in the code that are documented where you can change the device the models are run on.

 1. **Data Preparation**: Run the `data_preparation.ipynb` notebook to clean and prepare the dataset `enron_spam_data.csv`.
 2. **Model Training**: Run the `model_training.ipynb` to train models (XGBClassifier, Random Forest Classifier).